rickipl/Responsive-website/README.md

-# Responsive website with photo gallery
+Responsive website with photo gallery.
+The project requires adding swiper and lightbox libraries.